Advice for businesses and jobseekers

 If you're looking to start a new business venture, grow an existing company, relocate with your family or simply want to visit the area, the newly launched Locate in Midlothian website gives you all the tools, support and information you need.

-- Visit the Locate in Midlothian website
+- Contact the Locate In Midlothian team

 The Scottish Government announced changes to non-domestic rates for the financial year 2020/21 to help businesses deal with the impact of COVID-19.
 A further amendment to the scheme on 15 April 2020 was implemented from 5 May 2020.